-As you’ve probably already discovered, ranking in Google’s results is easier said than done.
+Ranking in Google’s results is easier said than done.

-No one needs to tell you that there are millions of different websites trying to steal your rankings and, in some cases, many of those competitors succeed.
+There are millions of different websites trying to steal your rankings and, in some cases, many of those competitors succeed.

 Of course, you don’t want them to.